robgraessle/Vitis_Model_Composer/QuickGuides/Setting_Signal_Size/README.md

 # How to properly set the Signal Size property on AI Engine blocks with stream or cascade output?

 This short tutorial goes over how to optimally set the signal size for AI Engine blocks.
-These include kernels with stream input and output, as well as Run-Time Parameter (RTP) ports.
+These include kernels with stream input and output, as well as Run-Time Parameter (RTP) ports

 ## What is "Signal Size"?